Travelling with the Family

-Whether you fly, drive or go by train - here are our top tips to ensure you have a smooth journey.
+Whether you fly, drive or go by train, here are some tips for a smooth journey – tips that hopefully will make your journey a lot easier!

 Driving out to the mountains from the UK can be a practical, cost-effective and enjoyable way to get to your ski resort, but if you have small children it's a long journey.
 Break up the journey with lots of stops, a sleepover en-route and lots of 'in-car' entertainment.